Priority seat: Taiwan

-In Taiwan, priority seats (優先座), once named courtesy seats (博愛座) in Chinese, are installed on public transportation according to the People with Disabilities Rights Protection Act (身心障礙者權益保障法).
+In Taiwan, priority seats (優先座), once called courtesy seats (博愛座) in Chinese, are installed on public transportation according to the People with Disabilities Rights Protection Act (身心障礙者權益保障法).
 It originated in the 1980s, when elderly people began accidentally falling while boarding buses.
 The Taipei City Government, therefore, began to plan to set up a priority seat on the bus.
 On major vehicles, it is provided for those with mobility difficulties or needs.
-Signs asking people to yield their seats to elderly, weak women, and children can be seen in public sites such as banks, airports, and hospitals.
+Signs asking people to yield their seats to the elderly, women, and children can be seen in public sites such as banks, airports, and hospitals.
 Children in Taiwan are also taught to give up priority seats.
 A "Yield the seat" culture is deeply rooted and has even become a reflex action.

 In the 2010s, the media reported on disputes and controversies over priority seats, leading everyone to choose to stand, as no one was willing to sit in them.
 In June 2025, the legislature Yuan passed an amendment of the People with Disabilities Rights Protection Act, which renamed courtesy seats into priority seats, and emphasised that anyone who genuinely needs priority seats may sit down.
 In September, the Ministry of Transportation and Communications released a new unified icon to identify priority seats.

 United States

 In the state of New York, the transit authority is legally required to post signs reminding people to get up for elderly, pregnant, and disabled passengers.
 It is customary for people to get up for elderly, pregnant, and disabled passengers throughout the United States.
+Priority seats are also found on some other trains, including The Plane Train in Atlanta.

 Controversies

 The issue of who can sit on priority seats has become contentious in some East Asian regions, in which refusal to yield priority seats has often been seen as an indicator of moral decay.
 There's a risk of people facing moral criticism, being scolded, cyberbullied, doxxed (The trend has become increasingly prevalent with the growing usage of smartphones and social media), or even being physically assaulted if others believe that the person sitting on priority seats does not need it.
 As a result, many people are reluctant to sit on priority seats, even when the train is full.
 It is common to see empty priority seats on an otherwise full train.

 Options to address the issue are divided.
 The most common solutions proposed are mandating the offer of seats, publicising proper practices or abolishing priority seats.
-In Hong Kong, Michael Tien suggests mandating the offer of seats to people in need by law, like in "some cities in the United States, Canada and Australia[sic]".
+In Hong Kong, Michael Tien suggests mandating the offer of seats to people in need by law, like in "some cities in the United States, Canada and Australia".
 The HKSAR government prefers to promote such an act by advocating a culture of courtesy rather than through legal means.
 In Taiwan, a petition to abolish priority seats was submitted in 2016, forcing the Taiwan government to respond.
 The government stated that priority seating is based on the "People with Disabilities Rights Protection Act" that cannot be easily abolished, but promised to publicise proper practices of using priority seats.